Pyorrhea: A Problematic Gum Disease

 What does the treatment of pyorrhea involve?

-A professional will choose the right treatment against pyorrhea by considering its level of severity.
+A professional will choose the right treatment for pyorrhea by considering its level of severity.
 In general, pyorrhea is will be mild, moderate, or severe.
 An oral health professional should determine the degree of affectation and therapeutic options.

 Given the complications that it entails, it’s important to note that there are no home remedies that can alleviate this condition.
 Stopping the deterioration of the affected tissues requires improving hygiene habits and following the prescribed medical treatment.